Sliding government bond yields keep dollar and euro under pressure | MarketScreener

 The dollar has weakened in recent weeks as expectations build for a Federal Reserve rate cut later this month, although the index is off three-month lows of 95.843 plumbed in June.

-Waning expectations for a quick resolution to the U.S.-China trade row have also hurt sentiment towards the dollar.
+Waning expectations for a quick resolution to the U.S.-China trade row have also hurt sentiment toward the dollar.

 Adding to a sense of unease about trade talks, U.S. President Donald Trump on Wednesday repeated his view that China and Europe are manipulating their currencies.